dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.9.1 =
+- Fix: When activating/deactivating exchange rates providers, all rates are now deleted so that no stale rates remain in DB.
+- Improve: Coin adapters are now checked somewhat less frequently for a "responding" state to improve performance.
+- Improve: Remove some unneeded CSS from reload button.
+- Add: Link to EasyCron service.
+- Fix: Added guard clause to cron job that checks RPC wallets for past transactions.
+No longer logs a warning if no transactions are found.

 = 3.9.0 =
 - Add: New static templates for the following shortcodes: <code>[wallets_deposit]</code>, <code>[wallets_balance]</code>, <code>[wallets_transactions]</code>, <code>[wallets_account_value]</code>, <code>[wallets_rates]</code>.